I start all my meetings, coaching calls, and facilitations with celebrations. It is just good neuroscience.

 So practice your gratitude.
 Make it a habit.
 Start each meeting with celebrations to prime your team’s brains to be better.
 Start each family dinner with specific celebrations to help them cultivate an appreciation for what is good in their lives.
 Celebrating doesn’t mean that you ignore what isn’t going well, it means cultivating what does go well so you can better manage, keep in perspective, and change what isn’t going well.
 It’s also a critical part of self-care.

-For some of us celebrating can be really hard.
+For some of us celebrating can be hard.
 Here are 5 levels of celebrations and gratitude to help you become better at celebrating.
 Who knows, perhaps you could even practice being a Jedi celebration!

 Keith Discusses Leveraging a Celebration Mindset to Improve Well-being